 The following table shows relevant BMI ranges and weight categories:

 An offer of employment is conditional upon receipt of satisfactory references and a basic DBS check.
 Should the Service receive unsatisfactory reference or DBS disclosure, the offer of employment may be withdrawn.
 Successful candidates will be enrolled onto a Level 3 Operational Firefighter Apprenticeship.
 The apprenticeship programme generally tend to last between 24 to 27 Months.

 Please note, we are only able to appoint those who hold a category B manual driving license which allows for driving in the UK.

 'Have a Go' sessions

 Why not join us and work towards becoming #SurreyFireFit ?

-We are delighted to advise that sessions will resume at Guildford Fire Station on Monday 9 August 2021 from 6:30pm.
+We are delighted to advise that sessions occur at Guildford Fire Station on Monday at 6:30pm (excluding bank holidays).
 If you would like to take part, simply pop along or email the Recruitment Hub (email@example.com) for more information.